-The amount of material recovered in a recrystallization is related to the temperature and the concentration of the recrystallization solution.
+The amount of material recovered in a re-crystallization is related to the temperature and the concentration of the re-crystallization solution.
 The lower the temperature and the higher the concentration, the less soluble a solid will be.
 Why?
-Well, for a solid to go into solution, the individual molecules must replace the favorable interactions within the solid with similar solvent interactions.
+For a solid to go into solution, the individual molecules must replace the favorable interactions within the solid with similar solvent interactions.
 The types of interactions I am referring to here are those discussed in the section on Forces and Factors earlier in this manual.
 For example, one would expect t-butanol to dissolve in n-propanol. t-Butanol should be able to replace the solute-solute, dipole-dipole and Van der Waals forces found in the solid with attractive solute-solvent dipole-dipole and Van der Waals forces in solution.
 Most importantly, t-butanol would readily form extensive hydrogen bonds with n-propanol.
 Thus the expression, "like dissolves like" applies when considering solubility.
 Since the individual solvent-solute interactions are typically weaker (less complimentary) than the solute-solute interactions, it is often necessary for many solvent molecules to interact with a solute molecule to create a stable environment.
 In other words, quantity can make up for reduced quality.

 The temperature factor is fairly straight forward also.
 At elevated temperatures, the solution has higher kinetic energy.
 The increased energy can compensate to some extent for a lack of complimentary interactions between solute and solvent molecules.
+Compounds are more soluble in solvents at higher temperatures.